 - 1.1.1.
 As per Clause 8.3 of National Tariff Policy, the tariffs need to be simplified and the consumer categories and slabs need to be reduced.
-To further simplify the tariff structure and in accordance with the National Tariff Policy 2016, JBVNL removed the unit-wise slabs among the tariff categories and sub-categories and the same has been approved by Hon'ble Commission in its Tariff Order dated 28th February 2019 and the same structure was approved in its tariff order on May 31,2023 for FY21-22. - 1.1.2.
-With continuous effort from the JBVNL, strict monitoring of the Hon'ble Commission and in line with central and state government's direction for 100% metered connection, JBVNL achieved the feet of converting all non-metered consumers to metered consumers in the year 2023-24 except some agricultural and streetlight consumers due to some operational constraints.
+To further simplify the tariff structure and in accordance with the National Tariff Policy 2016, the JBVNL removed the unit-wise slabs among the tariff categories and sub-categories and the same has been approved by Hon'ble Commission in its Tariff Order dated 28th February 2019.
+However, taking cognisance of economic sustainability of consumers (both in domestic and commercial category), especially for rural consumers, JBVNL is proposing two slabs under consumers category in domestic and commercial category.
+To provide relief to small and medium category of consumers, JBVNL is proposing slabs for consumers consuming 0 400 units and the other slab is for consumers consuming more than 400 units. - 1.1.2.
+As per Hon'ble Commission Order dated 01st October 2020 regarding Tariff for FY 2020-21, tariff for unmetered connections as per the Order dated April 27, 2018, shall be applicable until December, 2020.
+The JBVNL filed a miscellaneous petition 02 of 2020 regarding extension of timeline for converting unmetered consumers to metered consumers.
+With continuous and sincere efforts by JBVNL officials and meter installation agencies, the metering of unmetered consumers has been completed in December 2022 and this has been intimated to the Hon'ble commission.
+Hence, there are no unmetered consumers in FY 2023-24.
+However, there might be some untraced consumers under domestic category that are unmetered and these consumers are checked by the field officials for verification and subsequently updated in the database.
+Also, there remains few consumers that are still unmetered under streetlight and IAS (Irrigation and Agriculture Services) category due to operational constraints.
 JBVNL prays the Hon'ble Commission to allow billing of such consumers under the relevant clauses provided below. - 1.1.3.
-Voltage Wise Cost of Supply: As per direction of Hon'ble Commission, JBVNL had conducted voltage wise Cost of Supply (COS) in FY 2017-18.
-The JBVNL is in the process of conducting another study on the same and the scope of work is being finalised now for selection of agency to conduct the same.
-However, due to time paucity, the VCoS is being re-appropriated for the FY 2024-25 and is tabulated below for consideration of Hon'ble Commission:
+Voltage Wise Cost of Supply: As per direction of Hon'ble Commission, JBVNL has conducted voltage wise Cost of Supply (COS) in FY 2017-18.
+The voltage-wise COS as per the report for FY 2017-18 and their re-appropriation for FY 2023-24 is tabulated below:

-Voltage-Wise Cost of Supply (Rs./ Unit)
+Voltage-Wise Cost o of Supply (Rs./ Unit)

-Voltage Level 2017-18 (Actual) 2024- 25(Proportioned)
+Voltage Level 2017-18 (Actual) 2023-24 (Proportioned)

-33 kV 4.82 7.24
+33 kV 4.82 6.82

-11 kV 4.97 7.47
+11 kV 4.97 7.04

-LT 7.16 10.76
+LT 7.16 10.14

-Average CoS 6.54 9.83
+Average CoS 6.54 9.26